fluxera/Fluxera.Repository/README.md

 have every decorator layer only impolement a single responseibility.
 Your specialized repository then acts as the outermost layout of decorators.

+## Supported Storages

+- Entity Framework Core
+- LiteDB
+- MongoDB
+- In-Memory (for testing and prototyping only)

 ## Additional Features

 Besides to being able top perform CRUD operation with the underlying data storage, the repository